tc39/proposal-temporal/docs/zoneddatetime.md

 The value is truncated to fit the requested precision, unless a different rounding mode is given with the `roundingMode` option, as in `Temporal.DateTime.round()`.
 Note that rounding may change the value of other units as well.

+Normally, a calendar annotation is shown when `zonedDateTime`'s calendar is not the ISO 8601 calendar.
+By setting the `calendar` option to `'always'` or `'never'` this can be overridden to always or never show the annotation, respectively.
+For more information on the calendar annotation, see [ISO string extensions](./iso-string-ext.md#calendar-systems).

-The string format output by this method can be parsed by [`java.time.ZonedDateTime`](https://docs.oracle.com/javase/8/docs/api/java/time/ZonedDateTime.html) as long as the calendar is `iso8601`.
+The string format output by this method can be parsed by [`java.time.ZonedDateTime`](https://docs.oracle.com/javase/8/docs/api/java/time/ZonedDateTime.html) as long as the calendar annotation is not output.
 For more information on `Temporal`'s extensions to the ISO string format and the progress towards becoming a published standard, see [ISO standard extensions](./iso-string-ext.md).

 Example usage: